techtouch-inc/Go-SCP-jaJP/src/ja/howto-contribute.md

 Collaboration relies on [Git][1] - a free and open source distributed version control system and other tools around Git:
-* [Gogs][2] - Go Git Service, a painless self-hosted Git Service, which provides a Github like user interface and workflow.
+* [Gogs][2] - Go Git Service, a painless self-hosted Git Service, which provides a GitHub like user interface and workflow.
 * [Git flow][3] - a collection of Git extensions to provide high-level repository operations for [Vincent Driessen's branching model][4];
-* [Git Flow Hooks][5] - some useful hooks for git-flow (AVH Edition) by [Jaspern Brouwer][6].
+* [Git Flow Hooks][5] - some useful hooks for Git-flow (AVH Edition) by [Jaspern Brouwer][6].

 The book sources are written on [Markdown format][7], taking advantage of